-Experts believe that up to 80% of nonimmunized family members will develop whooping cough if they live in the same house as someone who has the infection.
-For this reason, anyone who comes into close contact with someone who has pertussis should receive antibiotics to prevent spread of the disease.
-Young kids who have not received all five doses of the vaccine may require a booster dose if exposed to an infected family member.
+People who live with or come into close contact with someone who has pertussis should receive antibiotics to prevent the spread of the disease, even if they've already been vaccinated against it.
+Young kids who have not received all five doses of the vaccine may need a booster dose if exposed to an infected family member.

-The incubation period (the time between infection and the onset of symptoms) for whooping cough is usually 7 to 10 days, but can be as long as 21 days.
+The incubation period (the time between infection and the start of symptoms) for whooping cough is usually 7 to 10 days, but can be as long as 21 days.

-Pertussis usually causes prolonged symptoms — 1 to 2 weeks of common cold symptoms, followed by 2 to 4 weeks (sometimes more) of severe coughing.
+Pertussis usually causes prolonged symptoms — 1 to 2 weeks of common cold symptoms, followed by up to 3 months of severe coughing.

 The last stage consists of another few weeks of recovery with gradual clearing of symptoms.
 In some children, the recovery period can last for months.

 Call the doctor if you suspect that your child has whooping cough.
-To make a diagnosis, the doctor will take a medical history, do a thorough physical exam, and take nose and throat mucus samples that will be examined and cultured for B. pertussis bacteria.
+To make a diagnosis, the doctor will take a medical history, do a thorough physical exam, and may take nose and throat mucus samples to be checked in a lab.
 Blood tests and a chest X-ray also might be done.

-A confirmed case of whooping cough will be treated with antibiotics, usually for 2 weeks.
-Many experts believe that the medication is most effective in shortening the duration of the infection when given in the first stage of the illness, before coughing spells begin.
+Whooping cough is treated with antibiotics.
+Many experts believe that antibiotics are most effective in shortening the length of the infection when they're given in the first stage of the illness, before coughing spells begin.
 But even if antibiotics are started later, they're still important because they can stop the spread of the pertussis infection to others.
 Ask your doctor whether preventive antibiotics or vaccine boosters for other family members are needed.

 Some kids with whooping cough need to be treated in a hospital.
-Infants and younger children are more likely to be hospitalized because they're at greater risk for complications such as pneumonia, which occurs in about 1 in 5 children under the age of 1 year who have pertussis.
-Up to 75% of infants younger than 6 months old with whooping cough will receive hospital treatment.
-In infants younger than 6 months of age, whooping cough can even be life threatening.
+Babies and younger children are more likely to be hospitalized because they're at greater risk for problems like pneumonia.
+Whooping cough can be life-threatening for infants younger than 6 months, so they almost always need hospital treatment.

-Other potential complications include difficulty breathing, periods of apnea, needing oxygen particularly during a coughing spell, and dehydration due to poor oral intake.
+Other potential complications include difficulty breathing, periods of apnea, needing oxygen (particularly during a coughing spell), and dehydration.

-While in the hospital, a child may need suctioning of thick respiratory secretions.
-Breathing will be monitored and oxygen given, if needed.
-Intravenous (IV) fluids might be required if a child shows signs of dehydration or has difficulty eating.
+While in the hospital, a child may need suctioning to clear the airways.
+Breathing will be watched closely, and oxygen given if needed.
+Intravenous (IV) fluids might be needed if a child shows signs of dehydration or has difficulty eating.
 Precautions will be taken to prevent the infection from spreading to other patients, hospital staff, and visitors.

-During recovery, let your child rest in bed and use a cool-mist vaporizer to help loosen respiratory secretions and soothe irritated lungs and breathing passages.
+During recovery, let your child rest in bed and use a cool-mist vaporizer to help soothe irritated lungs and breathing passages.
 (Be sure to follow directions for keeping it clean and mold-free.)
-In addition, keep your home free of irritants that can trigger coughing spells, such as aerosol sprays; tobacco smoke; and smoke from cooking, fireplaces, and wood-burning stoves.
+And keep your home free of irritants that can trigger coughing spells, such as aerosol sprays; tobacco smoke; and smoke from cooking, fireplaces, and wood-burning stoves.

 When to Call the Doctor

-Call the doctor if you suspect that your child has whooping cough or has been exposed to someone with whooping cough, even if your child has already received all scheduled pertussis immunizations.
+Call the doctor if you think that your child has whooping cough or has been exposed to someone with whooping cough, even if your child has already had all scheduled pertussis immunizations.

-- make your child's skin or lips turn red, purple, or blue
+- the coughing make your child's skin or lips turn red, purple, or blue

-- is having difficulty breathing or seems to have brief periods of not breathing (apnea)
+- your child has trouble breathing or seems to have brief periods of not breathing (apnea)

-If your child has been diagnosed with whooping cough and is being treated at home, seek immediate medical care if he or she has difficulty breathing or shows signs of dehydration.
+If your child has been diagnosed with whooping cough and is being treated at home, get immediate medical care if he or she develops difficulty breathing or shows signs of dehydration.